 - You need to be very cautious during this period in having your credit pulled for any type of financial transaction.
 You should have considered the different mortgage options out there already and only have a limited amount of mortgage companies pull your credit report.
 However, if you are shopping mortgage companies do them in a short period of time and they will be counted as one pull

-- Check mortgage rates and programs like 1st time buyer assistant programs.
-Know you FICO score to get mortgage rates, they don’t have to pull your credit to discuss rates with you
+- Check mortgage rates and programs like 1st-time buyer assistant programs.
+Know your FICO score to get mortgage rates, they don’t have to pull your credit to discuss rates with you

 You should now be prepared with a better credit score, larger down payment and information on mortgages to go out and find your dream home to make a confident offer on!
 Good luck out there.